How to import matcha from Japan: direct sourcing for serious buyers

-Japan's tea export market hit record highs in 2025.
-Demand exceeds supply for the first time in decades.
-Here's how to secure authentic Japanese matcha through direct producer relationships.
+Japan's tea export market hit record highs in 2025; demand now exceeds supply for the first time in decades.
+Here is how to import Japanese matcha through direct producer relationships, including the four sourcing channels and the major matcha green tea powder exporters.

 12,612t Japan tea exports 2025+43% year-over-year growth32% goes to the US